Air Fryer Orange Chicken

 This crispy air fryer orange chicken is full of flavor and so easy to make.
 It’s naturally gluten free, dairy free, refined sugar free and comes together in about 30 minutes.

+I’m officially obsessed with my air fryer.
+It not only makes my life easier, but it makes everything taste better.
 This gluten free air fryer orange chicken is my favorite recipe to make and is coated in my favorite orange sauce, that to be honest, I could put on anything.

 This recipe has a sweet yet tangy flavor, with perfect hints of spice from the sriracha and a crispy and crunchy coating.
 You can make it extra sweet or extra spicy, depending on your preference.

 Orange chicken is definitely sweeter than something like sesame chicken, but I opted to make this recipe a bit healthier by only using honey to sweeten.
+You are welcome to add more honey or a bit of brown sugar if you like it sweet.
+If you love this recipe, my sriracha salmon bowls or peanut butter chicken next!

-How to make gluten free orange chicken
+How to make air fryer orange chicken

 Add your cubed chicken breast to a bowl and toss with the soy sauce.
 Set aside to marinate for about 15 minutes.